Jabeur recalls death threats for playing tennis

 This was the highest ranking ever achieved by an African and Arab, whether male or female.

-During Wimbledon itself, Tunisia went tennis-mad, says local reporter Souhail Khmira.
+During Wimbledon itself, Tunisia went tennis mad, says local reporter Souhail Khmira.

 "People tuned in to watch Ons on television.
 She was all over social media, dominated news bulletins and was the highlight of those weeks," Khmira told BBC Sport Africa.